Vishvam10/Brainstorm-v2.0-Frontend/README.md

-# Brainstorm-Frontend
+# Brainstorm App - Frontend

-An advanced version of the original Brainstorm app with Vue CLI as the frontend
+An advanced version of the original Brainstorm app with Vue CLI as the frontend.

 ## Project setup
 ```